 - Higher Cell Proliferation: At night, your cells are growing and dividing at a higher rate.

 - DNA Repair: Your skin gets to work repairing the damage caused to DNA during the day.

-Note: We used to think that repair processes only occurred at night while we slept; we now know that these processes actually kick in as soon as the sun goes down, even if your body isn’t in rest mode yet.
+Note: We used to think that repair processes only occurred at night during sleep; we now know that these processes actually kick in as soon as the sun goes down, even if your body isn’t in rest mode yet.
 Because your body’s repair process is synced with its circadian rhythms, the loss of daylight signals to your body that it’s time to start winding down, even if you haven’t gone to bed yet.
-This may mean that it’s beneficial to do your nighttime skincare routine earlier in the evening rather than waiting until right before you go to bed.
+This may mean that it’s beneficial to do your nighttime skincare routine earlier in the evening rather than waiting until right before your head hits the pillow.

 Best Skincare Ingredients for Nighttime: